-picture from the website Château de Callian
+|picture from the website Château de Callian|

 Life and works

-Brifaut was born into a belgian family, which was active in public life.
-His father, Valentin Brifaut (1875-1963), was a lawyer, a member of parliament, active in the boy scouts movement and a convinced promotor of roman-catholic values.
+Brifaut was born into a Belgian family which was active in public life.
+His father, Valentin Brifaut (1875-1963) was a lawyer, a member of parliament, active in the boy scouts movement and a convinced promotor of roman-catholic values.

-Brifaut jr studied law, was leader of a boy scouts group of which the later king Baudoin was a member and in general was more attracted to the world of art than to other areas of activity, and so he chose (and probably could afford) to be an autodidact sculptor.
+Brifaut jr studied law, was leader of a boy scouts group of which the later king Baudoin was a member and in general he was more attracted to the world of art than to other areas of activity and so he chose (and probably could afford) to be an autodidact sculptor.

 scene of the exterior of the castle, with some sculptures

-picture from the website promoting the exposition.
+picture from the website that promoted the exposition.

 * Thierry Scaillet, Valentin et Henry Brifaut, Parcours de vie d'un père et d'un fils.
 Bruxelles (Ed.
 Event Business), 2008. -208 p